How to use CBD

 CBD capsules can take a little longer to get into the bloodstream because they are ingested, and this also means that some of the compounds are dissolved by digestive enzymes; however, cannabinoids store themselves in fat cells so as time goes on, the user will build up these compounds in their fat storage, where they will release gradually each day.
 Capsules are also great for convenience as they are easy to take at work or at school.
 Some people also have a hard time with the taste of raw hemp extract, which is why capsules may work better for them.

-Vaping CBD rich hemp extract oil is the fastest way to get it into the bloodstream; the hemp extract is typically mixed with propylene glycol or vegetable glycerin carrier that enables it to be smoked.
-Vape pens are also conveniently easy to carry around and be used discreetly when needed.
+Adding CBD rich hemp extract oil to your liquid is the fastest way to get it into the bloodstream; the hemp extract is typically mixed with propylene glycol or vegetable glycerin.
+Pens are also conveniently easy to carry around and be used discreetly when needed.

 An interesting thing to note is that topically applied CBD is not absorbed into the bloodstream; rather, it interacts with the CB receptors that are found just under the surface of the skin.
 This means that a person who uses a cbd cream that contains full spectrum hemp extract would not have to worry about failing a drug test due to the trace amounts of THC that can be found in hemp.
 Many people may opt to add hemp extract to a variety of different types of lotions and salves.